Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 Trafalgar Road and Station Street

 The theatre occupies the century-old Hillsburgh Community Christian Church on Trafalgar Road, right in the heart of the village.
 Furnished in antique elm, with excellent acoustics, Century Church Theatre offers intimate charm.
 There’s on-site parking for cars and buses.
-Along with plays, there's comedy and music, including gospel night.
+Along with plays, there's comedy and music, including a big band concert.

 4th Line Theatre